 In a cross-sectional study, the participants are selected on the basis of inclusion and exclusion criteria for the study.
 These types of design are used for population-based surveys.
 This type of study design is useful to describe characteristics of the study population and can generate a new etiological hypothesis.
 The cross-sectional study may be conducted either before planning a cohort study or baseline in a cohort.

-Types of cross-sectional study
+Types of the cross-sectional study

 Descriptive: This study is used to know the frequency and distribution of a particular disease in a defined population.
 This characterizes person’s characteristics like age, sex, occupation; place and time occurred of the affected individual.
-For example a random sample of colleges across London can be used to know the burden or prevalence of asthma among 12-14 year old.
+For example, a random sample of colleges across London can be used to know the burden or prevalence of asthma among 12-14 year old.

 Analytical: Cross-sectional studies are also used to investigate the association between a risk factor and a health outcome.
 Valid conclusion about the association cannot be studied well.
 Sometimes it may be difficult to know whether the disease or the exposure came first.

 While talking about the uses of the cross-sectional study, they are frequently performed while researchers are waiting for follow-up data to become available.
 The cross-sectional study provides a snapshot of the frequency of a disease or other health-related problems in a population at a given point of time.
 This can be used to calculate the burden of disease or the needs of the population regarding health.
 It’s better to use a cross-sectional study for chronic diseases than in short-lived.

 While conducting a Cross-sectional study, firstly the population must be defined.
 The presence or absence of exposure and disease are determined for each individual in the defined population at the same point of time.